-As outlined in the DFE 'Mental Health and behaviour in schools' (November 2018), when considering excluding a student, we will always consider any contributing factors that are identified, which could include where the student has mental health problems.
-We recognise that trauma and adverse childhood experiences can often control and manifest itself in a child's behaviour.
+As outlined in the DFE 'Mental Health and behaviour in schools' (November 2018), when considering suspending a student, we will always consider any contributing factors that are identified, which could include where the student has mental health problems.
+We recognise that trauma and adverse childhood experiences can often control and manifest itself in a child's behaviour, as well as other factors such as bullying, harassment, child-on-child abuse, criminal/sexual exploitation and radicalisation.
 Where appropriate, we will consider if action can be taken to address underlying causes of disruptive behaviour before issuing and exclusion.